Ravenmist-Games/Gato-Roboto-Archipelago/worlds/gatoroboto/docs/en_Gato Roboto.md

 - A single save slot exists to contain the AP save, to avoid save file issues.
 - Starting a new game now places Kiki directly in the mech room, allowing the player immediate access to the mech suit.
 - Tutorial dialogs (intro, swimming, mech, etc.) have been removed.
-- 'Warp to Nexus' is now a pause menu option, allowing players to warp to the Big PC once they have visited the Nexus.
+- Warps have been added to the pause menu, allowing players to warp to any area they've previously been to.
+- All collectible item sprites have been replaced with the AP icon.
+- WARNING: USE WITH CAUTION.
+Press F12 to enable/disable the debug menu in the pause menu rotation.
+Keys 1-9 can also be used to increment the debug menu options.